dashodanger/zdbsp/README.md

 I implemented the existing, but unsused reject builders for both non-GL (DoomBSP algorithm) and GL nodes (Vis adaptation).

-I've removed various references to SSE/SSE2 due to facilitate cross-platform compilation.
+I've removed various references to SSE/SSE2 to facilitate cross-platform compilation.